jeena/catdog/report.md

 ![The raw drawings](https://jeena.net/images/2013/catdog/drawing-taking-photo.jpg)

-I drew eight A4 sheets of such cat and dog faces which resulted in 64 drawings of dog faces and 60 drawings of cat faces.
+I drew eight A4 sheets of such cat and dog faces which resulted in 64 dog faces and 60 cat faces.
 Then I took pictures of them with my digital camera.

-There was a huge difference in quality between the pictures I took with my iPhone 4 cammera and the ones I took with my Nikon D5000.
-In fact I wasn't able to use the pictures I took with the iPhone because it was impossible to find straight lines in them.
+There was a huge difference in quality between the pictures I took with my iPhone 4 camera and the ones I took with my Nikon D5000.
+In fact I was not able to use the pictures I took with the iPhone because it was impossible to find straight lines in them.

-You can see here the result, one with the iPhone image as a source and the other with the Nikon one:
+You can see the result here, one with the iPhone image as a source and the other with the Nikon image:

 ![iPhone vs. Nikon sample](https://jeena.net/images/2013/catdog/iphone-sample.jpg)

 ## 2.2.
 Photoshop

-I had to clean up the drawings so it would be easier for the algorithm later on to find everything.
-What I did was I opened the pictures of the drawings in Photoshop and played with the contrast and brightness.
+I cleaned up the drawings so it would be easier for the algorithm to find everything.
+I opened the pictures of the drawings in Photoshop and played with the contrast and brightness settings.

-Then I cut out one drawing after another from the big image and saved it as a black and white PNG image without dither.
+Then I cut out all the drawings from the big image and saved them as a black and white PNG images without dither.

 ![Steps in Photoshop](https://jeena.net/images/2013/catdog/photoshop.jpg)

 ## 2.3.
 Resizing

-I wrote a small shellscript which would take all pictures resize them proportionally to a max width and height of 200 px and fill up the missibg borders with a white background color.
+I wrote a small shellscript which would take all pictures and resize them proportionally to a max width and height of 200 px.
+It also fills up the missing borders with a white background color.
 To do that I used the [ImageMagick suite](www.imagemagick.org) software suite:

 <pre>#!/bin/sh